A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 Processing Period

-Transfer credential (formerly referred to as "Honorable Dismissal") is a document certifying that a student has no pending accountabilities with the school and is eligible for transfer to another educational institution.
+Transfer credential (formerly "Honorable Dismissal") certifies that a student has no pending accountabilities with the school and is eligible for transfer to another educational institution.
 Transfer credentials are issued only once.

 Steps in Acquiring Transfer Credential: